KasperHdL/config_OLD/keyboard_layout/README.md

 first backup /usr/share/X11/xkb/symbols/us

 symlink the file with the provided one (and if not already selected, select English (US) as default keyboard layout)
+NOTE: symlink seems to create issues, so copy the file if symlink creates issues